Doctors Note Logo

 Kidney disease is often manageable—especially when caught early.
 Regular monitoring and working closely with a healthcare provider make a significant difference in outcomes.

 If your creatinine levels are elevated, don't ignore it—but don't panic either.
-Take the next step: review your symptoms, and if you're concerned about a sudden decline in kidney function, use a free online tool to check for Acute Kidney Injury (AKI) symptoms—then speak to a doctor about your results.
+Take the next step: review your symptoms, and if you're concerned about a sudden decline in kidney function, use this free Acute Kidney Injury (AKI) symptom checker to evaluate your risk before speaking to a doctor about your results.
 Any signs of rapidly worsening symptoms or severe illness should be treated as potentially serious and evaluated immediately.

 Your kidneys work hard for you every day.
 Paying attention to creatinine levels is one important way to protect them for the long term.